pacomoreau/nextjs-auth0-boilerplate/README.md

 - eslint / prettier / jest
 - husky / lint-staged

-& no server side code for the moment.
+No server side code for the moment.

 ## Installation